sijayaraman/AngularJS/Spring-RestUsingMySQLAndAngularJs/README.md

-# Supported CRUD opeartions
+# Supported CRUD operations
  * GET - To retrive all the datas from DB.
  * POST -  To add details into the DB
  * PUT - To modify the existing details
  * DELETE - To delete the existing record

 # Home Page
    ![HomePage](https://github.com/sijayaraman/AngularJS/blob/master/Spring-RestUsingMySQLAndAngularJs/src/main/resources/public/diagram/Screen%20Shot%202015-03-25%20at%2011.15.12%20AM.png)

 # Add Records: